microsoft/FluidFramework/docs/content/docs/deep/tob.md

 ---
-title: Total Order Broadcast & Eventual Consistency
+title: Total order broadcast & eventual consistency
 menuPosition: 2
-draft: true
 ---

 ## Fluid Data: Operations all the way down

 Fluid data is different than data you might be familiar with.
 In Fluid, when data is changed, the change is modeled as